-I mean, the other day after a carefully curated vow of silence, while sitting on the couch in disdain while waiting for this guy to learn his lesson, I realized that he was happily singing a song at the top of his voice, while tinkering on the computer.
+I mean, the other day after a carefully curated vow of silence I realized that he was happily singing a song at the top of his voice, while tinkering on the computer.
 No look of misery on his face.
 No puppy dog eyes, begging me to please say just one word!
 He didn’t even flinch when he asked me a question and I responded with a shoulder shrug.

 The truth is that the silent treatment literally gets you nowhere.
 If your relationship is a highway, the silent treatment is the car that has run out of fuel on the intersection, and is now blocking all the other traffic from passing.
-Your silent treatment is a broken down car.
-How’s that for a metaphor, ya’ll?
+How’s that?

 I mean, if you think about it, it’s actually a bit passive aggressive too and, hey real talk, if it goes on for long enough it actually can be a really hurtful form of abuse.

 Giving your spouse the cold shoulder is counter productive because there is no closure and the issue at hand is not addressed and it will not be addressed until words are exchanged.
 Consider yourself on a never ending carousal of having the same argument and repeating the same behavior, over and over and… well, you get it.